yangzhongj/gitTry/README.md

 # gitTry
 I like git very much.....
-creating a new branch is quick & simple
+creating a new branch is quick & simple use stash